AutomationAgent-AI/GenAI.NET/docs/automation.generativeai.application.md

 ### **CreateToolsPipeline(String, String, List&lt;String&gt;)**

 Creates a pipeline with a list of tools.
 A pipeline executes tools sequentially, where output of previous tools can be input of the next tool in the sequence.
+The input parameter to execute this tool is same as the input parameter of the first tool in the pipeline.

 ```csharp
 public static string CreateToolsPipeline(string name, string description, List<string> tools)